feathersjs/docs/api/authentication/client.md

 });
 ```

-> __Important:__ `app.reAuthenticate()` has to be called when you want to use the token from storage and __only once__ when the application initializes.
+> __Important:__ `app.reAuthenticate()` has to be called when you want to use the token from storage. __There’s no need to call it more than once__, so you’d typically only do it when the application initializes.
 Once successful, all subsequent requests will send their authentication information automatically.
+In some rare cases, for example making sure the user object returned by `app.get('authentication')` is up-to-date after it was changed on the server, you may safely call it again.

 ## app.authenticate(data)